danirus/django-comments-xtd/docs/usecases.rst

 Use cases
 =========

-In addition to the generic use cases implemented in the demo projects here are more specific and interesting use examples.
+In addition to the standard usage introduced over the previous chapters, this page will list more specific use examples.

 .. toctree::
    :maxdepth: 1